iwilfried/Adobe-XD-eBook/_docs/2-From Concept to Prototype/ContentWire.md

 Generally speaking, an app will need a welcome screen, a sign in or sign up screen, a search screen, a profile screen etc. Our example will start with a Sign Up screen and a Profile Screen.

 <img style="padding: 0px 15px" src="https://iwilfried.github.io/Adobe-XD-eBook/images/XD-CCWire-01.png" alt="no image"/>
+First, you need to open and name an artboard and make sure to add gridlines.
+Next, create a header for your prototype.
+You need to open and name an artboard and make sure to add gridlines.

+In this example, the header has the app title, a hamburger menu and a search icon.
+The menu and search icon were made with the line tool and ellipse tool.
+Don’t worry, we go into detail on how to create these icons in another section.

+After designing the hamburger menu and search icon we grouped the elements (command + G).
+You could always make them into symbols as well.